About Me

 Land Acknowledgements

-I would like to acknowledge that I am living on the Indigenous lands of Turtle Island, the ancestral name for what now is called North America.
-Moreover, I would like to honor and respectfully acknowledge the Alabama-Coushatta, Caddo, Carrizo/Comecrudo, Coahuiltecan, Comanche, Kickapoo, Lipan Apache, Tonkawa and Ysleta Del Sur Pueblo, and all the Indigenous communities who are the rightful owners and caretakers of Texas.
+I live and practice on the Indigenous lands of Turtle Island and honor the Alabama-Coushatta, Caddo, Carrizo/Comecrudo, Coahuiltecan, Comanche, Kickapoo, Lipan Apache, Tonkawa, and Ysleta Del Sur Pueblo peoples — the rightful caretakers of the land now called Texas.

 The Tonkawa, Comanche, and Lipan Apache peoples continue to be strong and vital self-sovereign tribes now located in northern Oklahoma, southwestern Oklahoma, and Texas, respectively.
 I encourage you to read more about them and their history on the tribes’ official websites.